Breast Cancer Symptoms Checklist: What to Look For at Home

 Redness, Flaking, or Scaling of the Nipple or Areola

 These changes are often mistaken for eczema or a skin reaction but can indicate Paget’s disease, a rare form of breast cancer.
+Recognizing these breast cancer symptoms early gives American women a significantly better chance at successful treatment.

 Key symptoms: